sagemath/trac_to_gh/Issue 8720.md

 # Issue 8720: CC and CDF do not display numeric 0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8720

 Original creator: jason